princebhernard19-rgb/-AfricaGeo-Gemini/README.md

-# -AfricaGeo-Gemini
+# -AI-For-Africa
-AfricaGeo Gemini is a high-performance Ruby gem that leverages Google's Gemini AI to act as a geospatial architect for the African continent.
+AI for Africa is a high-performance Ruby gem that leverages Google's Gemini AI to act as a geospatial architect for the African continent.
 It doesn't just store data; it understands the topography, political boundaries, and environmental nuances of all 54 African nations.
 🚀 Features
  * Intelligent Queries: Ask complex questions about African geography (e.g., "Which countries are intersected by the Great Rift Valley?").
  * The Geo-JSON Generator: Automatically converts natural language descriptions into valid GeoJSON objects for mapping.